 Since 1974 the Colorado Children's Chorale has brought its artistry and charm to audiences throughout the world.
 With a diverse repertoire ranging from fully-staged opera and musical theater to standard choral compositions in classical, folk and popular traditions, the Chorale performs with an innovative stage presentation and a unique theatrical spirit.
 In recognition of its artistic excellence, the Chorale was awarded the Governor's Award for Excellence in the Arts, the Mayor's Award for Excellence in the Arts and the prestigious El Pomar Award for Excellence in Arts and Humanities.

 The Performance Program includes a series of self-produced concerts, numerous performances with other Colorado arts organizations and touring around the world.
-The Chorale presents annual performances of Christmas with the Children's Chorale and Spring with the Children's Chorale at Boettcher Concert Hall in the Denver Performing Arts Complex, So Many Voices at Montview Presbyterian Church, plus Performing Small Miracles and Spring Fling Sing! which are presented in venues across the metro area.
+The Chorale presents annual performances in December and April at Boettcher Concert Hall in the Denver Performing Arts Complex, So Many Voices at Montview Presbyterian Church, plus Performing Small Miracles and Spring Fling Sing! which are presented in venues across the metro area.

 In addition to the Performance Program, the Chorale offers an extensive mission-supporting Education Program.
 School Partnerships provide weekly choral music and performance training in targeted schools, offering instruction to students and support for teachers with professional conductors, accompanists, choreographers and other resources as needed.
 School concerts and workshops serve elementary and middle school students, giving school children the opportunity to experience a professional concert by their peers.
 Community Choirs, including the dual-language Aplausos de Colorado Children's Chorale and Denver JAMS, provide children the opportunity to rehearse and perform in their own community with no audition necessary.
 The Chorale Education Program was awarded a National Endowment for the Arts grant and received an Education Outreach Award from Chorus America.